DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Experiments

-\textbf{Fine-grained Quantitative Comparisons.} Fig.~\ref{fig:vis_comparison} illustrates AD, MS‑SSIM, and MMCER as three representative metrics via the Any-PhotoDoc6300 benchmark.
-More metrics in different domains are also exhibited in the Figures-only pages.
+Fig.~\ref{fig:vis_comparison0} illustrates AD, MS‑SSIM, and MMCER as three representative metrics via the Any-PhotoDoc6300 benchmark.
+More metrics in different domains are also exhibited in the Fig.~\ref{fig:vis_comparison},\ref{fig:vis_comparison2},\ref{fig:vis_comparison3}, and Appendix.
 Our DvD comprehensively achieves superior performance across various domains, including layout, lighting, and angles.
-Moreover, for the first time, we can also unveil performance of dewarping models at a fine-grained level.
-For instance, In Fig.~\ref{fig:vis_comparison} (I), existing methods generally suffer from poor AD performance on the warping pattern of the curves under moderate or warm lighting.
-In Fig.~\ref{fig:vis_comparison} (II), we observe a notable MS-SSIM drop for dark lighting documents with folds and crumples.
-In Fig.~\ref{fig:vis_comparison} (III), warm lighting causes the most pronounced decline in OCR metrics, especially on documents with curves.
+Moreover, for the first time, we can also unveil some brand-new performance comparisons for dewarping models at a fine-grained level.
+For instance, in Fig.~\ref{fig:vis_comparison0} (I), existing methods generally suffer from severe AD performance decline under mixed warm lighting and slant angle, especially on the warping pattern of the curves and crumple.
+In Fig.~\ref{fig:vis_comparison0} (II), we observe a notable MS-SSIM drop for dark lighting documents.
+In Fig.~\ref{fig:vis_comparison0} (III), warm lighting causes the most pronounced decline in OCR metrics, especially on crumpled documents.
 By pinpointing these issues unconventionally, we expect to provide the research community deeper insights into dewarping model behaviors and dataset curation, for driving further performance improvements.